MDPMissionThrottle/SendSMSInvitations/README.md

 **Download plugin via git clone**

-It is highly recommended to clone the plugin directly into the {limesurvey-instance-directory}/plugins directory.
+It is highly recommended to clone the plugin directly into the {limesurvey-instance-directory}/plugins subdirectory.

 Click on the clone or download button on the public github repository (this page) and copy the github-repo-link shown under ```Clone with HTTPS``` and git clone into a directory of choice by typing